bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 }
 {% endhighlight %}

-Most of the code here is straight out of the set up documentation for a Firebase web app.
-I set up the connection to firebase and export the database and auth namespaces for use throughout the app.
+Most of the code above is straight out of the set up documentation for a Firebase web app.
+I set up the connection to firebase and exported the database and auth namespaces for use throughout the app.
 The important part here is starting on line 13.
-I create and export a simple string constant `storageKey`.
+I created and exported a simple string constant `storageKey`.
 This is used in the simple function `isAuthenticated`.
-I check if the `auth.currentUser` is currently set, and if not, look in local storage for that key.
+I checked if the `auth.currentUser` is currently set.
+If it isn't, I look in local storage for that key.
 I'll show where I set that item in local storage in a later snippet.

 You might be wondering why I check `auth.currentUser` and local storage instead of